ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 Responsive design tells your webpage how it should look on different-sized screens.
 In this course, you'll use CSS and responsive design to code a piano.
 You'll also learn more about media queries and pseudo selectors.

+### certification 3: Technical documentation page

+This is one of the required project to earn your certification.
+For this project, you'll build a technical documentation page to serve as instruction or reference for a topic.